isomerpages/govtech-corp/media/technews/_posts/2019-07-28-post-The value of adopting a life moment approach for citizen centric services.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="At the Public Sector Transformation Conference, a panel of experts shared the benefits that organisations can reap from taking a life-moment approach in the design of services." src="/images/technews/life_moment_approach_for_citizen_centric_services_1.jpg">
 </div>
-<h3>At the Public Sector Transformation Conference, a panel of experts shared the benefits that organisations can reap from taking a life-moment approach in the design of services.</h3>
+<p>At the Public Sector Transformation Conference, a panel of experts shared
+the benefits that organisations can reap from taking a life-moment approach in the design of services.</p>
 <p>By now, you’ve probably heard about Industry 4.0, where digitalisation,
 data and automation are shaking up the way organisations operate.
 Less talked about is the concept of Services 4.0, which challenges leaders to